UM-SJTU-JI-IPO/IPAMS/README.md

 ## UM-SJTU JI IPAMS

-# This Project is permanently suspended according JI IT instructions for security concerns :unamused:
+# This Project is permanently suspended according JI IT instructions for security concerns

-Kidding Me?
-JI IT starts to talk about security with you...

 ### Introduction